simonesilvestroni/m2m-website/_music/non-sai-chi-sono.md

   - "master"
   - "pro tools"
 description: "How we came to write, produce and release a remix of a song written by our old friend and collaborator Gianluca Lo Presti."
-excerpt: 'In January 2020, before the pandemic struck, Gianluca Lo Presti, aka ‘Nevica’, invited us to remix a song of his for an upcoming project.'
+excerpt: 'In January 2020, before the pandemic struck, Gianluca Lo Presti, aka ‘Nevica’, invited me to participate to a remix for his upcoming project.'
 featimage: true
 ---
 ## On Bandcamp